creoapp/documentation/docs/drafts/Toolbar.md

 The `Toolbar` item customizations.

 ![`Toolbar` system items](images/toolbar7.png)
-The `Toolbar` system items.
+The `Toolbar` item system styles.

 ### Custom Item
-A custom button for placement on a `Toolbar` that can be configured for different purposes with a custom `View`.
+A custom item for placement on a `Toolbar` that can be configured for different purposes exposing and configuring a custom `View`.

 ![`Toolbar` custom item](images/toolbar5.png)
 The `Toolbar` custom item customization.